· Mason Everett · Reviews · 8 min read

 FAQ

 What is the best paint primer for beginners?
-For beginners, a universal water-based primer like Zinsser Bulls Eye 1-2-3 is best.
-It is forgiving, easy to apply, works on almost any surface, and cleans up with just soap and water, reducing the need for harsh chemicals.
+For beginners, a water-based multi-surface primer like Zinsser Bulls Eye 1-2-3 is the best choice.
+It is forgiving to apply, cleans up easily with soap and water, and sticks to almost anything.
+It removes the guesswork from the project and provides a professional foundation even if your technique isn’t perfect yet.

 Final Verdict

 Ready to start your project?
-Check out the Zinsser Bulls Eye 1-2-3 Primer Sealer on Amazon today.
+We recommend picking up the Zinsser Bulls Eye 1-2-3 Primer for guaranteed success on almost any surface.

 - paint primer